miniusbhater/GetThatOS/README.md

 ## Project updates
-[26/05/2026] I have began porting GetThatOS to eto.form.
+[26/05/2026] I have began porting GetThatOS to eto.forms.
 It will probably be a while before i actually release this version which will be fully cross platform with windows,mac and linux.
 I will try to also push updates to the current winforms version as regularly as i currently do.

 [02/05/2026] A 1.0.0 release is getting near